dart-archive/sdk/README.md

 more work, but don't expect to be able to build products on top of it.

+## Trying it out

+To try out Fletch, you need to first [build it](https://github.com/dart-lang/fletch/wiki/Building).
+Once you have a working `fletch` executable, running Dart code on top of it is as easy as typing:

+    $ fletch hello.dart

 ## Contributing

 To give us feedback, please